-An instrument check of the Approach, Take-off Climb and Transitional Surfaces will be carried out during the annual Aerodrome Technical Inspection in accordance with CASR 139.230 Para.
+An instrument check of the Approach Take-off Climb and Transitional Surfaces will be carried out during the annual Aerodrome Technical Inspection in accordance with CASR 139.230 Para.
 2(a) 'Aerodrome Technical Inspections'.
 The MAO will arrange and brief a suitably qualified consultant or surveyor to carry out this survey.
 The survey data will be used to update the AIP Runway Distances Supplement (RDS).
 The MAO will be guided by MOS 139 10.3 in determining the need for NOTAM action if changes to the RDS are required.
+Runway 14/32 OLS survey data for 150m and 300m strip is sent to airlines and CASA.